near/nearcore/tools/state-viewer/README.md

 ### `dump_tx`

-Saves all transactions of a block to a file.
+Saves all transactions of a range of blocks [start, end] to a file.

 Flags:

+* `--start-height` specifies the start block by its height, inclusive.

-* `--height` specifies the block by its height.
+* `--end-height` specifies the end block by its height, inclusive.

 * `--account-ids` specifies the accounts as receivers of the transactions that need to be dumped.
 By default, all transactions will be dumped if this parameter is not set.